-It is true that many of us spend little time planning our retirement.
+Many of us spend little time planning our retirement.
 We rely on EPF accumulations to come to our rescue.
 But for some of us, things have changed or soon will.
-Central government and a lot of private employers have moved to NPS.
+The central government and a lot of private employers have moved to NPS.
 EPF is losing its glory in a falling interest rates scenario.

-We we will discuss more about the pros/cons of investing in NPS.
-But for today we’ll focus on tax implications when your employer contributes to your NPS account.
+We will discuss more about the pros/cons of investing in NPS.
+But for today, we’ll focus on tax implications when your employer contributes to your NPS account.

 As a first step, let’s understand what ‘Salary’ is.

-For a payment to be considered as salary, an employer-employee relationship must exist.
-In income tax act, taxable salary includes:
+As per section 17 of the Income-tax Act, for a payment to be considered as salary, an employer-employee relationship must exist.
+In Income-tax Act, taxable salary includes:

-Therefore, any payment made by your employer to your pension account is a part of your taxable salary.
+Therefore, any payment made by your employer to your NPS account is a part of your taxable salary.
+However, for comparison, Employer contribution to PF will not be considered as a part of your Salary under section 17(1).

-Check your Form 16 (See our GUIDE to understand form 16 here)
+Check your Form 16 (You can learn more about Form 16 here)

 And a break up of your salary will show ‘Employer contribution to NPS or some such’.